 The rock was melted and brecciated, and clasts were introduced during a severe shock event, possibly occurring ~3.75 b.y. ago.
 Isotopic composition and elemental abundance studies indicate that the impactor component in the NWA 482 impact melt breccia had a bulk composition comparable to an EH chondrite (Puchtel et al., 2008).
 Thereafter, the rock experienced a moderate shock event, possibly occurring ~2.4 b.y. ago, which resulted in shock melting and the formation of the black, vesiculated, shock-melt veins and melt pockets in the form of quenched glass.
 Ultimately, this rock was ejected from the Moon in a separate impact event likely responsible for some of the shock veins.
 This lunaite has a relatively high porosity of ~13% (Warren et al., 2005).
 A more comprehensive treatment of this special meteorite is maintained by the owners at LunarRock.com.

 Northwest Africa 482 is similar to sample #65015 that was returned by Apollo 16 from the lunar highlands, which is thought to be a sample of ancient lunar highlands, probably 4.44.5 b.y. old.
 However, in contrast to the Apollo samples, NWA 482 is derived from a KREEP-deficient terrane, more consistent with a location on the far side of the Moon.
-However, since an impact-melt breccia could be formed at a significant depth beneath the large-ion-lithophile contaminated regolith, its low-Th, low-Fe signature by itself is not an adequate determinant for either a nearside or a farside origin for this type of lunar meteorite (R. Korotev).
+However, because an impact-melt breccia could be formed at a significant depth beneath the large-ion-lithophile contaminated regolith, its low-Th, low-Fe signature by itself is not an adequate determinant for either a nearside or a farside origin for this type of lunar meteorite (R. Korotev).

 Calzada-Diaz et al. (2015) compared compositional and age data from a large number of lunar meteorites with elemental remote sensing data obtained by the Lunar Prospector gamma ray spectrometer, primarily for Fe, Ti, and Th, to better constrain the meteorite's source regions.
 For the crystalline impact-melt breccia NWA 482, plausible ejection sites were identified in the Feldspathic Highland Terrane on the farside (see image below).